 learning, using the cross-validation framework of the Super Learner

-make use of learning algorithms specifically suited to conditional
+g, we must make use of learning algorithms specifically suited to

-density estimation; a list of such learners may be extracted from
+conditional density estimation; a list of such learners may be extracted

 ## [1] "Lrnr_density_discretize" "Lrnr_density_hse"